daym/amd-register-interface-extractor/DESIGN.md

 ## Phase 5: Grouping register block instances into clusters

-This phase filters the phase3 result such that a register block is represented as cluster.
+This phase filters the phase3 result such that a register block is represented as a cluster.
+It also adds `<displayName>` nodes with a more human-readable name if it's different (i.e. shorter) than the original register name.

 ## Phase 6: Making all the addressOffsets relative to the respective cluster